buddycloud/buddycloud.com/slate/source/includes/_realtime.md

 ???  (does this ACK or just start sending events?)
 ```

 Your app can receive realtime upates for all Buddycloud events.

-Events include:
+Supported realtime events include:

 * new posts from followed channels
 * new posts from all public channels via the firehose